Apostolic Vicariate of Orange River: Missions

 When the Oblates of St. Francis de Sales arrived in Little Namaqualand, to which the mission was then confined, they found not one hundred Catholics.
 In 1903, without any change of population, they counted 2735.
 There were six stations with churches and resident priests, five other stations regularly attended, 125 conversions during the year and 98 children baptized; 122 confirmations, 25 marriages; 3 hospitals and homes for the aged, 8 schools, 3 orphanages, 82 orphans, 8 missionary priests, 3 catechists; 15 missionary sisters aided the mission.
 Some fifty places were visited by the priests to attend to the spiritual and temporal wants of the people.
 In several places, all Catholic adults received Holy Communion on the first Friday of every month and the great feasts of the year.

 Sella was the residence of the vicar Apostolic and Hierachalis that of the prefect Apostolic.
 These results were most encouraging, considering the great difficulties confronting the missionaries.
 In 1909 the approximate statistics for the two missions were: 1 bishop; 14 priests; 3 catechists; 22 missionary sisters; 480 children in Catholic schools; 175 baptisms of children, 315 baptisms of adults.
-In Little Namaqualand the natives understood Dutch (rather Afrikaans) or English; but in Great Namaqualand, besides German, the extremely difficult click language of the Hottentots had to be mastered.
+In Little Namaqualand the natives understood Dutch (rather Afrikaans) or English; but in Great Namaqualand, besides German, the missionaries had to learn Khoekhoe, which they found difficult because of its clicks.